This is a follow-up to this post concerning an ongoing Copyright Infringement issue with Palas Jewellery.

 To be clear on the ‘derivative’ term – a term you have some trouble grasping, my quote is part of an original artwork and is protected under a ‘All rights reserved’ license.
 This means my works cannot be published, reproduced, copied, distributed, or used in any other way without my written permission and/or usage license.

 Palas Jewellery created a charm with my quote on it.
 This is considered a derivative work.
 Whether the whole quote or a portion of it was used is irrelevant.
 The charm uses my quote verbatim;

 It seems to be a top seller in the Top 40 Styles.
 I did good!
 Oh, wait…

 You, or your team of designers, quoted word-for-word, directly from my work.
 Not knowing it was my quote is of no consequence.
 There are no blurred lines here.
 This is copyright infringement.

 I have come across two online stores that were found to be using my quotes in multiple derivative forms.
 The first of which was online print shop, Behappy.me, which sold my quote on mugs, tees, bags and various other products.
 The other was Amazon.com, which sold vinyl wall decals of one of my quotes.
 Both companies were served Copyright Infringement Notifications and all products in violation of my copyrighted content were removed within days.

 Which is to say, I know my rights.
 If you were to seek legal advise from a copyright lawyer, they will undoubtedly tell you the same thing.
 You have not acted in accordance with the law.
-Your refuse to acknowledge this wrongdoing does you more harm than good.
+Your refusal to acknowledge this violation does you more harm than good.